Skip to content

 // High-risk IPs get minimal access

-if (security.risk_score > 70) {
+if (score.risk_score > 70) {

 return { requestsPerMinute: 5, burstLimit: 10 };